Lionel March: Later life and career

 March was the first director of the Centre for Land Use and Built Form Studies, now the Martin Centre for Architectural and Urban Studies, Cambridge University.
 He held professorships in systems engineering at the University of Waterloo, Ontario; in design technology at the Open University, Milton Keynes; and from 1984 in the Graduate School of Architecture and Urban Planning, UCLA, where he was the chair in the period 1985–1991 and was professor emeritus in design and computation until his death.

 March also experimented in serial art since the 1960s and became one of the world's first digital artists.
 In 1962 he held an exhibition titled "Experiments in serial art" in the Institute of Contemporary Arts in London, and since then he completed 50 years of art production working with the golden ratio, the Platonic solids, and geometric and mathematical principles in design.

 March's biggest contribution is in architecture and computation.
 In 1965 he worked as an assistant of Leslie Martin for the project Whitehall: a Plan for a National and Government Centre, and as such he made one of the first computer-aided architectural investigations.
 After that, he devoted himself in research, writing and editing numerous books.
 He was the founding editor of the international research journal Planning and Design, now known as Urban Analytics and City Science, which is one of the four Environment and Planning journals.
 He was general editor of the 12-volume Cambridge Architectural and Urban Studies.

 In some publications, he wrote in defense of the authorship of Leon Battista Alberti for the Hypnerotomachia Poliphili.

 March's archives are located at the Canadian Centre for Architecture.

 Personal life and death

 March had been married twice.
 In 1960, he married Shirley Imogen Lindsay Miller, a graduate of New Hall, Cambridge, and daughter of Arthur Austin Miller (1900–1968), a notable academic of geography.
 In 1984, he married Maureen Vidler (d.
 2013).

 March died on 20 February 2018 at the age of 84.
+Subsequently, a signed letter from Alan Turing to March was sold at Bonhams auction house in London on 27 March 2019 for £27,562.50.